-But there are still plenty of high-interest savings accounts available online.
-While the interest earned isn’t going to fund your retirement, it can still add up, particularly on higher balances.
-We’ll help you find the right one with our top choices.
+The best high interest, or high yield, savings accounts are often available with online banks as opposed to ones with physical locations.
+While the interest earned isn’t going to be enough to fund your retirement, it can still add up, particularly on higher savings balances.
+If you are looking for savings options with an online bank, we’ll help you find the right account with our top choices.

-The Simple Dollar’s Top Picks for High-Interest Savings Accounts
+The Simple Dollar’s Picks for Best High-Interest Savings Accounts

 We examined several of the most popular online banks to find the best high-yield savings accounts for 2019.
 All of these FDIC-insured banks offer high savings account interest rates, low or no minimum balances, and no account maintenance fees.

 We’ll also give you a primer on high-yield savings accounts, including what that interest rate really means and whether online banking is a smart choice for you.

 You won’t get a flashy website or lots of other banking options with MySavingsDirect, an online division of Emigrant Bank.
 But if you’re just looking for a basic savings account with a high interest rate, you’ll get 2.40% APY on its High Interest Savings Account.

 Even better?
 You won’t pay any monthly maintenance fees or any other hidden fees, and you don’t need a minimum balance to open the account.
 You can access your money by making electronic transfers from up to two linked external checking accounts.